 - You will then receive a confirmation email.
 Click on the link contained in this email and log in with your University of Dundee email and the password you created.

 Once you have registered, you can access EndNote Online on or off campus, by signing into EndNote Online with your email details and chosen password.

 - Guide for EndNote by the University of Dundee Library

 - EndNote X9 (Desktop) quick reference guide

 - EndNote YouTube channel

-Managing references can be difficult, but help is at hand.
-Come along to one of our hands-on training sessions which will introduce you to the basics of EndNote, a resource that will help you keep all your references in one place, select a referencing style, and manage your references within Word.
+Dealing with references can sometimes be difficult, but help is at hand.
+Come along to one of our hands-on training sessions which will introduce you to the basics of EndNote.
+You will learn how to keep all your references in one place, select a referencing style, and manage your references within Word.
 Our sessions are suitable for everyone, from 1st year students to staff.